vasnake/dwg2csv/README.md

 Export from DWG (AutoCAD) to CSV.

-COM (ActiveX) AutoCAD API used for access to drawing entities and for extracting geometry and attributes from them.
+COM (ActiveX) AutoCAD API was used for access to drawing entities and for extracting geometry and attributes from them.

 Python modules `comtypes.client`, `comtypes.gen` used for interaction with AutoCAD.
-Module `csv.writer` used for data export.
+Module `csv.writer` for data export.

 For make it work you will need MS Windows, Autodesk AutoCAD, Python >= 2.5.